Fostering in Greater Manchester

 Hayley

-Hey, my name is Hayley and I am one of the Supervising Social Workers within the Greater Manchester area.
+Hey, my name is Hayley and I am the Greater Manchester team lead, as well as being one of the Supervising Social Workers within this area.
 Outside of work I enjoy walking and climbed Kilimanjaro in 2020.
 I'm currently working towards Everest Base Camp but being at home relaxing and cooking a nice meal with good company is my ultimate idea of fun!

 I qualified from University in 2016 however went on to work in a Residential care setting within the agency, before starting my journey as a social worker with Parallel Parents in 2018.